Roxxers/roxbot/docs/commands.md

 ### ;emote

-Displays infomation (creation date, guild, ID) and an easily downloadable version of the given custom emote.
+Displays information (creation date, guild, ID) and an easily downloadable version of the given custom emote.

 Command Structure: